Dgreay628/Iowa-Housing-Sales-Dashboard/README.md

 ---

-## 🎯 Objectives
+## Problem Statement

-- Visualize housing sales trends across Iowa from 1872–2010
-- Identify key features influencing home sale prices
-- Deliver accurate predictions using machine learning
-- Evaluate renovation ROI through case-based insights
+How can we accurately predict the sale prices of homes using various property features, while understanding the key drivers that influence housing market trends?
+This includes addressing challenges such as handling diverse data types, capturing complex relationships, and ensuring actionable insights for real estate stakeholders like agents, buyers, and investors.

 ---

-## 🗂️ Data Overview
+## Objectives

-- **Source**: Kaggle (Ames Housing Dataset)
-- **Core Tables**:
-  - `df1`: Property details (lot size, basement, bedrooms, etc.)
-  - `DateTable`: Enables time-series slicing
-  - `Prediction_Table`: Predictions, errors, and MAE evaluation
+Visualize housing sales trends across Iowa over time.
+Identify key property features influencing sale prices.
+Optimize decision-making through predictive sales models.

 ---